Bottersnikes and Gumbles

 Bottersnikes and Gumbles are fictitious creatures in a series of children's books by Australian writer S. A. Wakefield and illustrator Desmond Digby.
 Four books were published between 1967 and 1989.
 The series is considered a classic of Australian children's literature and has sold more than 500,000 copies worldwide.
 A television adaptation of the same name has aired on Netflix and terrestrial television in 2015 and 2016.

+Plot summary

 Set in the landscape of the Australian bush the stories recount a series of conflicts between the lazy, destructive Bottersnikes and good-natured, hardworking Gumbles.
 Inspiration for the series came from the emerging environmental movement.
 The two species were intended to represent opposing attitudes towards the environment; those who destroy the bush, and those who clean it up.
 These themes however are diffused by the series' humour, absurdity, playful language and its sense of the ridiculous.